 A. Leave extra vehicle(s) at the Gunnison Point parking lot on the South Rim of the Black Canyon National Park, or at the small park (Lions Park) at the junction of U.S. Highway 50 and CO Highway 347

-Q. Why are lottery requests only accepted by mail and fax and not by e-mail or phone?
+Q. Why are lottery requests only accepted by mail, fax, and in person, but not by e-mail or phone?

 A. A federal regulation restricts the National Park Service from accepting forms and collecting information by email or via the Internet.
 Phone requests do not allow for applicants to sign the acknowledgement of terms.